wp-plugins/role-scoper/readme.txt

 * Fixed : Bad links to General Roles from Realm tab in Multisite Network Role Options
 * Compat : WP 3.2 - Recent Comments widget was not filtered based on RS Restrictions / Roles
 * Fixed : Hidden Content Teaser options form forced focus to different textbox on Firefox
+* Fixed : "Add New" menu links were not displayed for Subscribers with Category-assigned Contributor/Author/Editor roles (since 1.3.42)

 = 1.3.42 - 29 June 2011 =
 * Compat : WP 3.2 - Current comments not displayed for single custom post on front end